It’s Not a Cure for Mental Illness

 Many people also fall into the trap of trying to judge their progress by comparing their experiences to those of others.
 Research shows that just making these comparisons makes you less happy, even if you feel like you compare favorably.
 Perhaps more importantly, these kinds of comparisons undermine the acceptance and presence that mediation is meant to cultivate.

-Meditation is excellent for increasing your sense of wellbeing and equanimity but some evidence suggests it may be a little too good.
+Meditation is excellent for increasing your sense of well-being and equanimity but some evidence suggests it may be a little too good.
 One study from researchers at Brown University sought to better understand the possible downsides of meditation by interviewing practitioners, including some advanced practitioners and instructors, about the challenges they’ve encountered during their practice.
 Notable among these were challenges having to do with motivation.
 About 18 percent reported anhedonia or avolition.
-Anhedonia means the inability to feel pleasure and is an essential symptom of depression, typically characterized by loss of interest in things you used to enjoy.
+Anhedonia means the inability to feel pleasure and is an essential symptom of depression, typically characterized by a loss of interest in things you used to enjoy.
 Avolition is a severe lack of initiative to accomplish important tasks, also common in depression.
 Many participants also reported occupational impairment and half reported social impairment.
 While too much stress can harm your mental health, too little stress can leave you completely adrift.

 In addition to these issues that might arise with a daily practice of 30 to 60 minutes, there are more serious problems that might arise from participating in intensive meditation retreats, where participants often meditate for many hours every day.
 Although it is rare, some people have severe symptoms including psychosis, depersonalization, acute anxiety, delusional thinking, and other issues that severely damage mental health.
 These episodes are common enough that there are psychologists who specialize in their treatment, such as Willoughby Britton, professor at Brown University and co-author of the paper cited above.